Monday, December 22, 2008

 The Lost World: Jurassic Park

 The Lost World: Jurassic Park; fantasy, USA, 1997; D: Steven Spielberg, S: Jeff Goldblum, Julianne Moore, Pete Postlethwaite, Vince Vaughn, Vanessa Lee Chester, Peter Stormare, Richard Attenborough

 Years after the catastrophe in "Jurassic Park", the dinosaurs seized control of the Pacific island where they were created.
-Scientist Ian Malcolm would gladly forget the experience, but goes back to rescue his girlfriend Sarah who went there, together with his adopted daughter Kelly who went there.
+Scientist Ian Malcolm would gladly forget the experience, but goes back to rescue his girlfriend Sarah who went there, together with his adopted daughter Kelly.
 Hunters film and capture the dinosaurs and bring them to the US.
 One Tyrannosaur escapes in the city and starts wreaking havoc, so they manage to return him back.